gangplank/Gangplank-Welcome/README.md

 This is currently a simple HTML mock-up of the first screen.
 Feel free to replace this entirely...
 Currently looking at making this for iOS and / or Android for use on a tablet installed inside at the entrance.
 Framework may change but for now I'm assuming this will be created on Cordova.

+BTW: Foundation was used for quick prototyping.
+Angular was thrown in for kicks.

 See screen-shots of layout sketch (coming soon).

  == App Outline ==